 The Ghost of Morgan Gulch is my first published middle-grade novel.
 It was inspired by the adventures and events that took place at my husband’s family property in Grand County, Colorado.

-My father-in-law purchased the property in 1986, and thereafter, we have worked to make it a place where we enjoy family, nature, hiking, and our very favorite pastime – roasting marshmallows over the campfire for making s’mores.
+My father-in-law purchased the family property in 1986, and thereafter, we have worked to make it a place where we enjoy family, nature, hiking, and our very favorite pastime – roasting marshmallows over the campfire to add to the delicious chocolate and crunchy graham crackers, making the ultimate in s’mores.
 Ah, yes!

 There is so much history in the Morgan Gulch area.
 I found it spell-binding to read about the history of the people, their struggles, and their successes in growing such a quaint and peaceful place to reside.
 The history of the valley added much to the creating of my story.